 Below are links to some DAs by county.
 To suggest a resource for this page, please e-mail us.

 Before you speak with the local prosecutor's office or a criminal investigator, you should always meet with a criminal defense attorney so that you understand your rights and how to protect them throughout the process.
 An experienced attorney can review the evidence in your case and help you to shape a defense strategy or negotiate with the prosecution to resolve your case before trial.
-Get in touch with an attorney near you today and receive a case evaluation at absolutely no charge.
+Get in touch with an experienced criminal defense attorney near you today to discuss your case and get personalized legal advice.